Stanlee4ya/Cancer-Prediction-and-Detection/README.md

-# Cancer-Prediction-and-Detection
+# Cancer-Prediction-and-Detection Machine Learning
 An Artificial Intelligence project to help fight cancer burden (Cervical and Prostate) using best possible algorithms to predict.
+Predictions :
-Predictions : 1.
-Cancer risk  2.
-Cancer Survivability Detection using MRI and Pap smear images
+1. Cancer risk
+2. Cancer Survivability
+Detection using MRI and Pap smear images